contactandyc/another-c-library/2_timing.md

 }
 ```

-There are 3 components of the for loop.
-The initialization_code, condition, and post_loop code.
-Notice that they are enclosed in [] instead of <>.
-This is a standard way of indicating that the bit of code is optional.
+There are three components of the `for` loop: the initialization_code, condition, and post_loop code.
+Notice the enclosure in square brackets `[]` instead of lesser/greater than signs `<>`.
+Square brackets indicate the bit of code is optional.

 If there is no initialization_code, condition, or post_loop code, the for loop will continue forever.
 The following example would print the string "Hello World!" followed by a new line character continuously forever (or until the program was stopped).
 ```c